sdbip/Segerfeldt.EventStore/Documentation/USAGE.md

     // It is recommended to define a static EntityType constant. public static readonly EntityType EntityType = new("Counter");

     // The constructor should usually be empty.
-Just call the base constructor with a constant
+Just call the base constructor with a
-    // EntityType value.
+    // consistent (and unique to this entity class) EntityType value.
     // This exact signature is expected by the EntitySource as it will need to instantiate
     // every entity before replaying its history. public Counter(EntityId id, EntityVersion version) : base(id, EntityType, version) { }